 Deferred tax assets and liabilities represent future taxes that will be recovered or that will be payable.
 It may therefore be expected that they should be discounted to reflect the time value of money, which would be consistent with the way in which other liabilities are measured.
 IAS 12, however, does not permit or allow the discounting of deferred tax assets or liabilities on practical grounds.

 The primary reason behind this is that it would be necessary for entities to determine when the future tax would be recovered or paid.
 In practice this is highly complex and subjective.
 Therefore, to require discounting of deferred tax liabilities would result in a high degree of unreliability.
 Furthermore, to allow but not require discounting would result in inconsistency and so a lack of comparability between entities.

 Deferred tax and the framework

-As we have seen, IAS 12 considers deferred tax by taking a balance sheet approach to the accounting problem by considering temporary differences in terms of the difference between the carrying values and the tax values of assets and liabilities – also known as the valuation approach.
-This can be said to be consistent with the IASB Framework’s approach to recognition within financial statements.
+As we have seen, IAS 12 considers deferred tax by taking a “balance sheet” approach to the accounting problem by considering temporary differences in terms of the difference between the carrying amounts and the tax values of assets and liabilities – also known as the valuation approach.
+This can be said to be consistent with the approach taken to recognition in the International Accounting Standards Board’s Conceptual Framework for Financial Reporting® (the Conceptual Framework).
 However, the valuation approach is applied regardless of whether the resulting deferred tax will meet the definition of an asset or liability in its own right.

 Thus, IAS 12 considers the overriding accounting issue behind deferred tax to be the application of matching – ensuring that the tax consequences of an item reported within the financial statements are reported in the same accounting period as the item itself.